djug/partially-random-passwords/README.md

 ## How to test
 - Register a new account
-- Login click on your username (upper right corner), and create new sub-account (all what you have to do is choose passwords for the restricted and trigger account).
+- Login and click on your username (upper right corner), and choose a new password and the details of the random part (position and length)
-- Logout and try to login with the email address you used to register and the "restricted account" password, you should see now a different welcome message (it means that you are inside the restricted account).
+- Logout and try to login with the email address you used to register and your password. you should see an error message.
-- Logout and login one more time with the trigger password this time, you'll see a different welcome page as well.
+- try to login again but this time use the random part with your password. the login should be successful
-- logout and try to login again, you'll see an error message (the account was disabled since you logged in with the trigger account in the previous step).
+- logout and try to login again with the same password and the same random part, you should see and error message telling you that the password was used before.
+- logout and try to login again using a different random part. the login should be successful this time as well.